-- There will be equity and consistency across the local authority in the process of assessing a care leavers financial needs. - All care leavers are expected to apply for relevant financial assistance in the form of available loans and grants, like all other students. - Haringey's Young Adults Service will provide on-going support and financial assistance to care leavers whichever university they attend for the duration of the course. - Haringey's Young Adults Service recognises the value of a 'Second Chance' opportunity, this means that young people aged up to 25 who want to engage with education will be supported by the service. - Young people will be provided with written information detailing their financial support package from Haringey. - Students will continue to be supported whilst at university and at a level that is reflective of their needs.
+- There will be equity and consistency across the local authority in the process of assessing a care leavers financial needs. - All care leavers are expected to apply for relevant financial assistance in the form of available loans and grants, like all other students to help with their living costs i.e. rent, food and daily living costs through Student Finance. - Haringey's Young Adults Service will provide on-going support and financial assistance by way of a bursary and holiday rent to care leavers whichever university they attend for the duration of the course. - Haringey's Young Adults Service recognises the value of a 'Second Chance' opportunity; this means that young people aged up to 25 who want to engage with education will be supported by the service. - Young people will be provided with written information detailing their financial support package from Haringey.

+Students will continue to be supported whilst at university and at a level that is reflective of their needs.
 Such support may be through their Personal Advisor, previous carer, family, other Haringey services or a combination of these.